awsdocs/elb-application-load-balancers-user-guide/doc_source/application-load-balancers.md

 + You cannot use AWS WAF with the load balancer\.
 + You cannot use a Lambda function as a target\.

-## Load Balancer Security Groups<a name="load-balancer-security-groups"></a>
+## Load balancer security groups<a name="load-balancer-security-groups"></a>

 A *security group* acts as a firewall that controls the traffic allowed to and from your load balancer\.
 You can choose the ports and protocols to allow for both inbound and outbound traffic\.

 The rules for the security groups associated with your load balancer security group must allow traffic in both directions on both the listener and the health check ports\.
 Whenever you add a listener to a load balancer or update the health check port for a target group, you must review your security group rules to ensure that they allow traffic on the new port in both directions\.
-For more information, see [Recommended Rules](load-balancer-update-security-groups.md#security-group-recommended-rules)\.
+For more information, see [Recommended rules](load-balancer-update-security-groups.md#security-group-recommended-rules)\.

-## Load Balancer State<a name="load-balancer-state"></a>
+## Load balancer state<a name="load-balancer-state"></a>

 A load balancer can be in one of the following states: